Why you’ll love this family favorite recipe!

 • Chiles.
 Jalapeño peppers were used for this recipe, but are completely optional if you don’t like your ceviche spicy.
 It can also be substituted with serrano pepper, multiple jalapeños, or whatever variety is preferred to bump up the spice level.

-Note: The recipe below is based on medium-sized, 20/24-count shrimp.
+Pro Tip: The recipe below is based on medium-sized, 20/24-count shrimp.
 If using larger or smaller shrimp, the cooking time will need to be adjusted accordingly.

 Pre-boiled pink shrimp drained in a small strainer.

-Chop and Mix
+Chop and mix.

 FAQs